jasonkylefrank/Front-end-Curriculum/Redux/Why-Redux/README.md

 ##Why Redux specifically?

 Redux's creator lists [several reasons](http://stackoverflow.com/a/32920459/718325), but to keep it simple here, I'll focus on two:
 1. **Simplicity** (compared to Facebook's Flux).
 I think Redux is simpler to use than Facebook's Flux implementation.
 And I'm not alone.
-If you google around, you'll find many [blog posts](http://jamesknelson.com/which-flux-implementation-should-i-use-with-react/#redux) reporting things like:
+If you google around, you'll find many blog posts [reporting things like](http://jamesknelson.com/which-flux-implementation-should-i-use-with-react/#redux):

  >"Redux is by far the **simplest** of the frameworks I’ve discussed.
 It achieves this by making additional assumptions beyond those of Flux itself.
 Chief amongst these is the assumption that you never mutate your data.
 With this knowledge, you no longer need the Flux Dispatcher.
 It also makes it possible to describe changes to your data with plain old functions instead of a giant switch statement."

 2. **Developer Experience**.  this is where the **hot-reloading** and **"time travel"** come into play.
-These are major advancements in how we can develop applications! ...
+These are major advancements in how we can develop and debug applications!
+The architecture of React and Redux makes these features possible.
+To see what these features are all about, see the resources below.

-I think Redux is simpler to use than Facebook's Flux implementation.
-It also has the advantage of supporting **hot-reloading** and **"time travel"**.
-More on those topics in a bit.
+## Resources

 1. [**Hot Reloading with Time Travel at react-europe 2015**](https://www.youtube.com/watch?v=xsSnOQynTHs).
 This video is a 30 minute talk by Dan Abramov – creator of the React Hot Loader and Redux.
 This talk is primarily about the hot reloading and time-travel capabilities that these two technologies are capable of.
 However, you'll also begin to learn about programming concepts that are core to Redux, such as pure functions.
 If nothing else, this video should get you pretty pumped up about this architecture!